level2-gis/gisapp/_scripts/_readme.txt

 -----------
 1. Check your database version: SELECT max(version) FROM settings; (if there is no table settings, version = 1)

-2. Run all scripts lower and same than your version.
+2. Run all scripts from your version number and higher.